Nigeria Premier Football League: Achievements

 In 2015, the League Management Company solicited financial support from the Government in order to upgrade existing grounds, provision of required broadcast and medical equipment and facilities in the stadiums.

 The League Management Company has its framework and rules governing the 20 clubs in the Nigeria Professional Football League each season.
 On 5 July 2016, the NPFL adopted the TMS Domestic Transfer Matching System (DTMS), becoming the first league in Africa to do so.

 The League Management Company is currently headed by Shehu Dikko.

 Awards

 In 2012, the NPFL was ranked as the best in Africa and 24th best in the world by the IFFHS, the rating puts it a spot above the Scottish Premier League for the year.

+The League Bloggers Awards celebrate players, coaches and administrators.

+Teams

+As of May 1, 2025, the following teams are in the Nigerian NPFL:

-Qualification for African competitions
+Qualification for CAF competitions

-Association ranking for 2020–21 CAF competitions
+Association Ranking for the 2023–24 CAF club season

-Association ranking for 2020–21 CAF Champions League and 2020–21 CAF Confederation Cup will be based on results from each CAF tournament (Champions League and Confederation Cup) from 2016 to 2019–20.
+The association ranking for the 2023–24 CAF Champions League and the 2023–24 CAF Confederation Cup will be based on results from each CAF club competition from 2018–19 to the 2022–23 season.
+The standings below are as of 21 March 2023.